Australia Opens World Baseball Classic With 3-0 Victory Over Chinese Taipei

 South Korea—Czechia later

-In the second Group C game later in Tokyo, South Korea faced the Czech Republic.
-Defending champion Japan opens play in Group C on Friday against Taiwan.
+In the second Group C game later in Tokyo, South Korea faced Czechia.
+Defending champion Japan opens play in Group C on Friday against Chinese Taipei.

 The top two teams in the group advance to the quarterfinals in the United States, joining the top two in the other three groups.